Skip to content

 Usage

 Outputs the singular value to standard out when the value of number is one.
-Otherwise, outputs the plural value to standard out.
+Otherwise, outputs the localePlural value to standard out.
 Example:

 Arguments